Skip to main content

 “ Kunwar Pratap Singh of Mewar?”
 She looked awestruck at a surprised and uncomfortable Kunwar Pratap.

 “ Really?”
-Jasobai broke in a smile. “ Here, I have some shawls too, handwoven by our artisans.
+Jasobai broke into a smile. “ Here, I have some shawls too, handwoven by our artisans.
 They are also…”

 “ Kunwarsa…” Ajabde interrupted with a smile. “ Ranima called us to…”